 Let’s take a look at some factors which can result in you procrastinating.
 The following is my top ten list (chosen from a list of over 30 choices):

 You find the task is overwhelming.

-You’re hooked on the adrenaline flow of last minute excitement.
+You’re hooked on the adrenalin flow of last-minute excitement.

 You insist on results that meet your perfectionistic standards.

 You have no deadline, so there’s no real motivation to start.

 Are you an excusiologist?
 None of the above list are reasons to procrastinate, they are all excuses.
 No excuse is good enough to be called a reason; if it matters, you’ll make time.
 Those who want badly to do something, find ways; those who want badly not to do something find excuses.
 There really are only two options, make progress or make excuses.